-Martha Broad is executive director of the MIT Energy Initiative (MITEI), MIT’s hub addressing global energy challenges through member-sponsored research, education and outreach programs.
-As part of the MITEI leadership team, she works to link science, innovation and policy to transform the world’s energy systems.
+Martha Broad is MITEI’s executive director.
+As part of the leadership team, she works to link science, innovation and policy to transform the world’s energy systems.
 She has a track record of successfully partnering with business, government and nonprofit stakeholders to support the clean energy transition.
 At MITEI, she works closely with member companies who collaborate with MIT researchers on a spectrum of topics including “Low-Carbon Energy Centers” focused on key topics, including electric power systems, energy storage and carbon capture utilization and storage.

 In addition, she spearheads MITEI’s collaboration with the U.S. Department of Energy to design, manage, and host the annual Clean Energy Education and Empowerment (C3E) Women in Clean Energy Symposium and serves as a C3E Ambassador.